mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

   --image $IMG \
   --port 80 \
   --env CONTAINER_HOST=AKS

+#Note: after running this command you should see associated entries with "kubectl get pods" and "kubectl get deploy"

 #Expose the instance to the world via Azure Load Balancer (this will take a few minutes)
 kubectl expose deployment <deployment-name> \